San Diego Expungement FAQ Lawyer

 Q. How long does the expungement process take?

-A. In most cases, our aggressive expungement attorneys in San Diego at Second Chance Legal may be able to get your record cleared in as little as two months.
+A. In most cases, our aggressive expungement attorneys in San Diego at San Diego Expungement Attorney Group may be able to get your record cleared in as little as two months.
 But, depending on the circumstances surrounding your case, it may take us longer to get your record erased.
 Please call our law firm today.
 We can discuss your case details and tell you how much time we think it will take to get your conviction erased and your case dismissed.